 Waterbury Misdemeanor Lawyer

-Defending Clients Against Misdemeanor Charges in New Haven County
+Defending Clients Facing Misdemeanor Charges in New Haven, Hartford & Litchfield Counties

-If you are ever involved in a misdemeanors case, it is crucial to have an experienced misdemeanor defense attorney in Waterbury on your side.
-The Law Offices of Michael T. Barrett is committed to protecting the rights and freedom of those accused of criminal offenses.
-We work hard to craft solid defense strategies that are designed to reduce or even dismiss our clients’ charges.
+If you are ever involved in a misdemeanor case, having an experienced misdemeanor defense attorney in Waterbury is crucial.
+The Law Offices of Michael T. Barrett protect the rights and freedom of those accused of criminal offenses.
+We work hard to craft solid defense strategies to reduce or dismiss our clients’ charges.

 What are the Consequences for Being Convicted of a Misdemeanor?

 Although misdemeanor crimes are considered less severe than felonies, they can still lead to serious consequences that can significantly impact your future.
-If convicted of a misdemeanor, you could face:
+If convicted of a misdemeanor, you could face the following:

 - Jail time